 The Club is run by a committee of active members whose objective is to promote the use and enjoyment of all De Dion Bouton vehicles and their derivatives.
 Collectively we strive to foster a reputation for friendliness and informality.
-From small beginnings in 2006, the Club has grown to around 250 members worldwide, owning probably in excess of 300 De Dion Bouton engined vehicles.
+From small beginnings in 2006, the Club has grown to around 250 members worldwide, owning probably more than 300 De Dion Bouton engined vehicles.

 Each year we organise motoring rallies, as well as track and charity fund raising events involving the public.
 The Club specialises in using early motor vehicles in historical re-enactments which bring our earliest motoring history back to life for today's public to enjoy and understand how motoring started.
 These often involve other marques which we invite to join us on specific themed events.
 The Club organises an annual technical seminar and swap meet, as well as social events.